-I currently have three major projects—a book on reproductive justice and the gendered politics of pregnancy prevention (forthcoming with UC Press), a project on the social construction of sex, and a project on family planning paradigms.
+I currently have three major projects—a book on reproductive justice and the gendered politics of pregnancy prevention (published with UC Press in August 2021), a project on the social construction of sex, and a project on family planning paradigms.
 I am centrally concerned with the intersection between the biological and the social in sex and fertility.

 Broadly, I am motivated by exploring the limits of biomedical frameworks in explaining and understanding unintended pregnancy as a public health phenomenon, as well as theorizing the social underpinnings of fundamental life processes that are often taken for granted as natural.